ui-insight/reasoning/README.md

-# reasoning
+# reasoning - Training a Reasoning Model with GRPO
-Fine-tuning an LLM to be a reasoning model using GRPO reinforcement learning.
+QLoRA fine-tuning of an LLM to be a reasoning model using GRPO reinforcement learning.

 ![Untitled](https://github.com/user-attachments/assets/a0fbdfe4-f796-4a82-b0a8-035318b6e8d2)